X16Community/x16-rom/README.md

 -------------
 ### **Unreleased Changes**

-This is a major update, with substantial new features and bug fixes.
+This is a major update with new features and bug fixes.
 This ROM requires a matching emulator version.

 * BUILD
 	* Removed all 6502/65C02 define switches in the source.
 [Fulgen301]